ocraton/fillthem/README.md

 [![Laravel][ico-laravel]][link-laravel]
 [![Software License][ico-license]](LICENSE)

-ocraton/fillthem is a package for Laravel that provide an aratisan commad to define a model name with fillable fields.
-Based on that model name it will create a migration and seeder with those fields.
+ocraton/fillthem is a Laravel package that provide an artisan command to define a model name with fillable fields.
+Based on that model name, it will create a migration and seeder with those fields.

 - [Installation](#installation)